 Results-Based Personal Trainer and Strength Coach

 In 2006, Mark produced his first world champion in the discipline of Seido karate.
-Since that time, his athletes have won (to date) nine National Championship medals in two countries across six Olympic sports.
-His athletes have been to the World Championships and to the Olympics.
-Mark has also worked with athletes in Canada and in the United States in the disciplines of professional baseball, American- and Australian-rules football; hockey, karting, lacrosse, Tae Kwon Do, and track and field.
+Since that time, his athletes have produced nine National Championship medals in two countries across six Olympic sports.
+Mark’s athletes have been to the World Championships and to the Olympics.
+In 2016, Mark was hired by the Washington Nationals to consult with the team’s medical staff in the realm of sports performance.